rhinolabs/boilr/README.md

 # @rhinolabs/boilr

-A convention-based Fastify framework with file-based routing, schema validation, and powerful developer tools.
-Designed to simplify API development by reducing boilerplate code while maintaining full type safety.
+A convention-based web framework built on top of Fastify, designed to streamline API development through standardized patterns and built-in features.
+Developed by Rhinolabs Agency, it follows a "batteries included" philosophy while maintaining the performance benefits of the underlying Fastify engine.

 ## Monorepo Structure

 This project is structured as a monorepo using pnpm workspaces:

-- **`packages/boilr`** - Main framework package (`@rhinolabs/boilr`)
+- **`packages/boilr`** - Core framework package (`@rhinolabs/boilr`)
-  The core Boilr framework that provides the convention-based wrapper around Fastify.
+  The main Boilr framework that provides convention-based routing, configuration, and plugin management around Fastify.

 - **`packages/cli`** - Command-line interface (`@rhinolabs/boilr-cli`)
-  Tools for creating new projects, development, building, and running Boilr applications.
+  Tools for creating new projects, development server with hot-reload, building, and running Boilr applications.

 - **`packages/fastify-file-routes`** - File-based routing plugin (`@rhinolabs/fastify-file-routes`)
-  Next.js-style file-based routing system for Fastify.
+  Next.js-style filesystem-based routing system for Fastify with dynamic parameters and catch-all support.

 - **`packages/typescript-example`** - Example application
-  A complete sample application built with Boilr that demonstrates key features.
+  A complete Todo CRUD API demonstrating Boilr's key features including type-safe validation and automatic documentation.

 ## Overview

 Boilr simplifies building TypeScript APIs with Fastify by providing:

-- **File-based routing** with Next.js-style conventions
+- **Convention-based file routing** with Next.js-style patterns
-- **Type-safe validation** with Zod integration
+- **Integrated schema validation** using Zod with automatic type inference
-- **Automatic OpenAPI documentation**
+- **Automatic OpenAPI documentation** generation from Zod schemas
-- **Pluggable architecture** with sensible defaults
+- **Preconfigured security and performance optimizations** (CORS, Helmet, Rate limiting)
-- **Command-line tools** for scaffolding, development, and deployment
+- **Developer-friendly tooling** for rapid development and deployment
+- **TypeScript support** with full type inference and safety

 ## Getting Started